skai111/db48x/doc/commands/settings.md

 An error during a program enters the debugger, letting you correct the problem before resuming execution.
 This is the default setting.

+## SaveLastArguments

+Save last arguments when evaluating commands interactively.
+This is disabled by `NoLastArguments`.

+Saving arguments during program execution is controlled by a separate setting, `ProgramLastArguments`.

+## NoLastArguments

+Disable the saving of last arguments when interactively evaluating commands.

+## ProgramLastArguments

+Save last arguments during program execution.
+This may impact performance, and is disabled by default (`NoProgramLastArguments`).

+## NoProgramLastArguments

+Disable the saving of command arguments during program execution.
+If `SaveLastArguments` is set, arguments to interactive commands will still be saved.

 # States